 Member states will also inform the Commission of final judgments against legal persons within 30 days.
 The Commission will publish the name, date and a summary of the activities that infringed the EUDR and the nature and amount of penalty imposed.21

-The EUDR will shortly be published in the EU Official Journal and will enter into force 20 days later.
-The main obligations will be applicable 18 months after the entry to force of the EUDR.22
+The EUDR was published in the EU Official Journal on 9 June 2023 and entered into force 20 days later on 29 June 2023.22 The main obligations will be applicable in December 2024, 18 months after the entry to force of the EUDR.23

 Ruth Benbow (White & Case, Knowledge Manager, London) assisted with the preparation of this publication.